apingtech/react-grpc-query/README.md

 }
 ```

-### what streamFunction actually is?
+### what stream function is?

-streamFunction is just a pure function just like this:
+The stream function is just a pure function just like this:

 ```tsx
 function streamFunction(abortController: AbortController) {